 General Liability insurance

-Most electricians get general liability insurance to help protect their business.
-This insurance provides coverage for common work accidents, such as customer injuries and property damage.
+General liability insurance in Oregon can help provide coverage for common work accidents, such as customer injuries and property damage.

 Workers’ Compensation insurance

-Most employers must have workers’ compensation insurance as required by Oregon state law.4 If you or one of your staff members gets hurt while working, this insurance will help with expenses related to medical care, lost wages and more.
+Most employers in Oregon must have workers’ compensation insurance as required by state law.
+If you or one of your staff members gets hurt while working, this insurance can help cover expenses related to medical care, lost wages and more.

 Tools and Equipment insurance

-As an electrician, you should consider getting tools and equipment insurance because your work gear is so integral to your job.
-This insurance provides repair and replacement coverage for damaged or stolen work gear.
+Tools and equipment insurance can help provide repair and replacement coverage for damaged or stolen work gear.

 Commercial Auto insurance

-When you’re driving to different job sites, commercial auto insurance offers peace of mind by providing coverage for accident-related expenses, such as medical bills, car repairs and rental reimbursement.
+If you drive to different job sites, commercial auto insurance can help provide coverage for accident-related expenses, such as medical bills or property damage.

 Commercial Property insurance

-Commercial property insurance covers a wide variety of incidents related to your business property, such as equipment breakdowns, building damage, theft and vandalism.
+Commercial property insurance can help cover incidents related to your business property, such as equipment breakdowns, building damage, theft and vandalism.

 How NEXT Insurance supports Oregon electricians

-With our online services, it only takes minutes to apply for coverage.
-You’ll also get a certificate of insurance that may be shared an unlimited number of times at no charge, which can help you secure jobs.
+You’ll also get a certificate of insurance that you may share at no charge, which can help you secure jobs.

 Because we specialize in small business insurance, the team at NEXT can put together a custom package that works for your needs.
 We’ve helped thousands of electricians get the business insurance they need to succeed.